aio-libs/aiohttp/docs/web_reference.rst

    .. attribute:: on_response_prepare

-      A :class:`~aiohttp.Signal` that is fired near the end of :meth:`StreamResponse.prepare` with parameters *request* and
+      A :class:`~aiosignal.Signal` that is fired near the end of :meth:`StreamResponse.prepare` with parameters *request* and
       *response*.
 It can be used, for example, to add custom headers to each response, or to modify the default headers computed by the application,